Macroscopic active matter under confinement: dynamical heterogeneity, bursts, and glassy behavior in a few-body system of self-propelling camphor surfers: Introduction

 Previous research has addressed the dynamics of single active camphor particles, revealing different dynamical states~\cite{Camphor2020, suematsu2010mode}.
 Building on this foundation, we now examine the collective behavior of multiple such particles confined in 2D, highlighting how increasing particle density leads to dynamical slowing down, a hallmark of glassy systems.
-While dynamical slowing has been observed previously~\cite{soh2008dynamic}, we additionally identify bursting dynamics reminiscent of complex systems~\cite{goh2008burstiness} and plastic deformations~\cite{mandal2020extreme}.
-Uniquely, in our system the burst amplitude and frequency depend on packing fraction, revealing a new regime of collective behavior at intermediate densities.
+While dynamical slowing has been observed previously~\cite{soh2008dynamic}, we additionally quantify the intermittent bursting dynamics reminiscent of complex systems~\cite{goh2008burstiness} and plastic deformations~\cite{mandal2020extreme}.
+The intermittent bursting dynamics have been observed previously~\cite{suematsu2015synchronized, matsuda2019dynamical}, and in our system we find that the burst amplitude and frequency depend on packing fraction.

 Dynamical slowing down is a hallmark of glassy systems, where particle motion becomes increasingly sluggish with variation in a control parameter, in this case the particle density.
 This slowdown can be linked to dynamical heterogeneity, a concept central to the study of glass-forming systems~\cite{janssen2019active, dauchot2005dynamical}.
 In dense glasses, particles are dynamically trapped in cages formed by their neighbors, leading to a slow relaxation process~\cite{berthier2011theoretical}.
-Similarly, in our camphor system, we find that as particle density increases, particles are confined within transient “cages” formed by neighboring particles, albeit at much lower densities than typically reported~\cite{berthier2011theoretical}.
-This confinement eventually leads to collective bursts of motion, where particles momentarily escape their cages and exhibit a burst of speed, followed by periods of inactivity, reflecting a behavior akin to dynamical heterogeneity in glassy systems but with the added feature of time periodicity (Fig.~\ref{fig:ExpTraj}).
+Similarly, in our system, we find that as particle density increases, particles are confined within transient “cages” formed by neighboring particles, albeit at much lower densities than typically reported~\cite{berthier2011theoretical}.
+This confinement eventually leads to collective bursts of motion~\cite{suematsu2015synchronized}, where particles momentarily escape their cages and exhibit a burst of speed, followed by periods of inactivity, reflecting a behavior akin to dynamical heterogeneity in glassy systems but with the added feature of time periodicity (Fig.~\ref{fig:ExpTraj}).